tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 secret_key=wJalrXUtnFEMI/K7MDENG/
 ```

-Since the file does not have the default name, `terraform.tvfars` we have to use the `-var-file=` flag
+Since the file does not have the default name, `terraform.tvfars`, we have to use the `-var-file=` flag.

 ```bash
 terraform apply \